 KS4 assessment and reporting

 We are very confident that the information we report to parents is accurate.
-This is because senior teachers and leaders regularly look at learners’ work and at their examination/test results for evidence to justify the grades that have been awarded.
-We have a strong and improving record of being accurate in this process.
+This is because senior teachers and leaders regularly look at learners’ work and at their examination/test results for evidence to justify the grades they have been awarded.
+We have a strong and improving record of being accurate in this process

 We hope that this gives you an overview of our approaches to assessment and reporting at Kepier.
 If you have any further queries, please do not hesitate to contact us.